 7. Give them option to pay in installments

-Has it been over 3-4 weeks past the payment due date and the reminder invoices have not worked?
+Has it been over 4-6 weeks past the payment due date and the reminder invoices have not worked?
 Now try giving your client an option to pay in installments.
-If that fails too then stop taking more stress, matter is beyond your own hands.
+If that fails too, then stop taking more stress, matter is beyond your own hands.

 8. Situation cannot be resolved amicably now.

-If you remain on the sidelines whether to transfer an account promptly to a collection agency or not, the situation will only get worse.
-Approach a collection agency or a collections law firm if it has been between 50 days to 60 days since your payment was due.
+If you remain on the sidelines whether to transfer an account to a collection agency or not, the situation will only get worse with time.
+Approach a collection agency if your payment has been due for over 60 days.

-Statistics prove that longer you wait, harder it becomes to recover that amount.
-Involvement of a professional collection agency automatically puts astronomical pressure on the client, plus good agencies have many legal ways to collect money which you may not know.
+Involvement of a professional collection agency automatically puts an astronomical pressure on the client.
+Collection agencies have many tricks and legal ways to collect money which you may not know.

 Most commercial collection agencies will not charge you anything till your money is collected.
 Depending on the amount owed and circumstances, collection agencies charge typically between 30% to 50% of the amount they are able to collect.
 Fully understand the fee structure before hiring a collection agency.

 10. Maintain proper proof of the services/products delivered and communications thereafter.